 Begin with placing a bolster on the mat, in between your legs while you sit on heels with knees hip-width apart or wider.
 Slowly bend forward and rest your torso over the bolster.
 Rest your cheek on the bolster by turning your head to one side.
 Close your eyes and relax in this pose for a few minutes.

 Leg Up the Wall

-This legs up the wall pose is simple yet extremely effective for relaxing and recovering your muscles.
-The major prop used here is the wall itself that offers great support to your legs.
+These legs up the wall pose are simple yet extremely effective for relaxing and recovering your muscles.
+The major prop used here is the wall itself which offers great support to your legs.